-The Tarrangower Cactus Control Group Inc. (TCCG) consists of Landcare and other volunteers dedicated to the eradication of Wheel Cactus.
-To this end the TCCG, in conjunction with Parks Victoria, holds friendly and informal Wheel Cactus Control field days on the last Sunday of the month from April to November, on both public and private land.
+The Tarrangower Cactus Control Group Inc. (TCCG) consists of Landcare volunteers dedicated to the eradication of Wheel Cactus (Opuntia robusta).
+TCCG, in conjunction with Parks Victoria, holds friendly and informal Wheel Cactus Control community field days to inform and demonstrate control techniques, on the last Sunday of the month from May to October.
 These field days always end with a free BBQ lunch, cuppa and cake and the opportunity to chat, exchange ideas and make contacts.
-It is a great opportunity to spend a morning outdoors meeting others who are concerned about preserving our unique environment.
-Everyone is welcome and no previous experience is required as new attendees are trained in cactus control methods.
+It is a great opportunity to spend a rewarding morning outdoors, meeting neighbours and others who are concerned about preserving our unique environment.
+Everyone is welcome, no previous experience is required and all equipment is supplied.

-TCCG also arranges field days with student groups, provides advice and practical assistance to landholders, conducts trials of control methods and networks with other Landcare and weed control groups locally and nationally.
-Some individual members also kill cactus between field days.
-TCCG raises awareness of the extent of the Wheel Cactus problem and its status as a Weed of National Significance through networking, regular articles in the local newspaper and other media, pamphlets, participation in local events, such as the Maldon and Baringhup Agricultural Show and Maldon Easter Parade, and word of mouth.
+TCCG volunteers provide advice and practical assistance to landholders, conduct trials of control methods and network with other Landcare and weed control groups, locally and nationally.
+TCCG raises awareness of the extent of the Wheel Cactus problem and its status as a Weed of National Significance through networking, regular articles in local newspapers and other media, pamphlets, participation in local community events.

 What is Wheel Cactus?